Better understanding learning management and eLearning

-An LMS software affords organizations the ability to keep track of eLearning courses, student attendance/completion, assessment results, and reporting all in one centralized location.
+LMS software affords organizations the ability to keep track of eLearning courses, student attendance/completion, assessment results, and reporting, all in one centralized location.
 When you consider how many different systems and manual processes this would otherwise require, it's easy to see how purchasing an LMS can be a great return on your investment.

 Deciding on an LMS